UPDATED: 8:00 A.M. ET, Oct. 12, 2020 —

-Yes, we said the Bahamas because that’s where he landed, as well as the island later called Hispaniola, according to The Washington Post:
+Yes, we said the Bahamas, because that’s where he landed, as well as the island later called Hispaniola, The Washington Post explained:

 No matter, American history revisionists continue to hail him as a great adventurer who discovered North America.

-In honor of what has come to be known as “Columbusing” or cultural appropriation, we list nine things that have been co-opted in recent years — a dangerous practice that aids in the erasure of whole communities of color and their contributions to society.
+In honor of what has come to be known as “Columbusing” — or cultural appropriation — keep reading to find nine things that have been co-opted over the years — a dangerous practice that aids in the erasure of whole communities of color and their contributions to society.

 Happy Columbusing Day!